If you are planning a trip to Italy you must be asking yourself is Italy safe and when will you be able to travel to Italy again?

 If you would like to donate to Passports and Grub click here!

 Are you worried about the Italy Travel advisory and wondering is Italy safe for travel?
 I hope my Italy travel advisory has prepared you if you are planning a trip to Italy.
-I would love to hear your thoughts so leave me a comment on Facebook, Twitter, or Instagram.

 ARE YOU ALSO ON PINTEREST?